alisnwu/cifkit/README.md

 ### Cif

 **`Cif`** is initialized with a `.cif` file path.
-It parses the .cif file, preprocesses ill-formatted files, generates supercells, and computes nearest neighbors.
+It parses the `.cif` file, generates supercells, and computes nearest neighbors.
 It also determines coordination numbers using four different methods and generates polyhedrons for each site.

 ```python
 from cifkit import Cif